mohitpai/journey-optimizer.en/help/using/offers/offer-library/add-constraints.md

 >abstract="To avoid over-solicitating your customers, use capping to define the maximum number of times an offer can be presented."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioning/managing-offers-in-the-offer-library/configure-offers/add-constraints.html#capping-change-date" text="Changing dates can impact capping"

->[!CONTEXTUALHELP]
->id="ajo_decisioning_frequency_capping"
->title="Set the capping frequency"
->abstract="You can choose to reset the offer capping counter on a daily, weekly or monthly basis.
-Note that after saving your offer, you will not be able to change the selected frequency."

->[!CONTEXTUALHELP]
->id="ajo_decisioning_frequency_capping_impression"
->title="Impression"
->abstract="The use of impressions as capping events is available for inbound channels only."

 Capping is used as a constraint to define the maximum number of times an offer can be presented.

 Limiting the number of times users get specific offers allows you to avoid over-solicitating your customers and thus to optimize each touchpoint with the best offer.